 CLIBURN: It had to sting scoring 175 points and losing.
 Duffy would have beaten the other two semifinal teams that week.
 I was excited.
 I just beat my biggest rival and I was going to the OIL Bowl to avenge a .5 loss earlier in the season against Cobb's Dogs of War.
 I was favored, and he had multiple injuries.
 He was relying on Bilal Powell as a starting RB in the OIL Bowl.

 CLIBURN: Do you realize how ridiculous that sounds?
 Someone relying on Bilal Powell in the championship game?
 Surely, I would win, set a record for most OIL Bowl championships, and rub it all in Cobb's and Duffy's faces.
 I started celebrating before the games even kicked off.
 My third championship was a foregone conclusion.
 But I lost the OIL Bowl.
 All that celebration was for nothing.

 CLIBURN: It is certainly moving in that direction.
 One of us has finished in the top four every season since 2008, in the top three every year since 2009.
 No matter where we finish though, no one will focus on a single game more than we will during Rivalry Week.

 DUFFY: People should know we do have lives outside this rivalry.
 We put a lot into it, but we still have our priorities.
 We're not deadbeats in our mom's basement.
-Cliburn is married and about to finish law school.
+Cliburn is married and just finished law school.